Norman Mittelmann: Life and career

 Mittelmann was a resident artist at the Deutsche Oper am Rhein from 1960 through 1964.
-He left that position to join the roster of resident artist at the Zurich Opera where he was committed from 1964 through 1982.
+He left that position to join the roster of resident artist at the Zürich Opera where he was committed from 1964 through 1982.
 A frequent guest artist with opera houses internationally, he also performed leading roles with the Bavarian State Opera, the Berlin State Opera, the Lyric Opera of Chicago (debut as Ruprecht in Prokofiev’s The Fiery Angel in 1966), the Paris Opera, the Royal Opera, London (debut as Germont in La traviata in 1965), the Teatro Colón, and the Vienna State Opera among other major opera companies during his career.
 In 1970 he created the role of Daniel in the world premiere of Willy Burkhard’s Ein Stern geht auf aus Jaakob at the Hamburg State Opera.
-He performed in several productions with the San Francisco Opera from 1972-1979; appearing as Amonasro, Barnaba in La Gioconda, Germont, Nelusko in L'Africaine, and Rodrigo in Don Carlo.
+He performed in several productions with the San Francisco Opera from 1972 until 1979; appearing as Amonasro, Barnaba in La Gioconda, Germont, Nelusko in L'Africaine, and Rodrigo in Don Carlo.
 In 1983 he performed the role of Shishkov in the United States premiere of Leoš Janáček's From the House of the Dead with the New York Philharmonic.
 His final opera performance was in 1991, although he continued to work as a concert performer for several more years.

 Mittelmann lived in retirement in Palm Springs, California where he sold real estate and owned and operated a restaurant.
 He died on 17 March 2019 in Palm Desert, California.